Grunet/keyboard-testing-library/README.md

 ### Using Your Own Keypress Simulators

-By default, the library will use either JS event dispatching or more complicated JS-based shims (taken from the 2 Testing Library peer dependencies mentioned above) to simulate keyboard actions a user can take.
+By default, the library will use JS-based shims taken from [@testing-library/user-event](https://testing-library.com/docs/user-event/intro/) to simulate keyboard actions a user can take.

 However, if in your environment you have a way to more realistically simulate keyboard actions (e.g. via the Chrome DevTools Protocol) you can inject those via the `injectCustomShims` method on the default `keyboardOnlyUserEvent` export (before any of your tests start).